dustinpfister/blog_posts/_posts/mongodb-mongoose-schema.md

 This post is about making a [Schema with mongoose](http://mongoosejs.com/docs/guide.html) the mongodb client.
 I am not going to get into detail about everything there is to write about with models, and mongodb here, just some basics with a Schema.

-## 2 - Basic Example of a Schema in mongoose
+## 2 - An Example of a Schema in mongoose

+For an example of a Schema I will be writing about a Schema that I am making for a current project that is used for the User model.
+This Schema, the Model that uses it, and the project as a whole is a work in progress, but it should still serve well as a basic example of a Schema.

 ```js
 // grab mongoose